Doctor of Philosophy - Education

 Assessment of level of suitability

-Based on interview or other verbal communication, an assessment should be made of the level of understanding, motivation and time commitment of the student for the proposed program of study.
+Based on the research proposal, interview or other communication, an assessment should be made of the level of understanding, motivation and time commitment of the student for the proposed program of study.
 For example, a full-time student would be expected to devote at least 40 hours a week and a part-time student about half of this.